danort92/Image-Editor/README.md

 ## Image editor

 Program that works as editor of images.
-The program follow the folloing steps:
+The program follows the folloing steps:

 * _it asks to the user the .jpg/.png image path, showing if it does not exist;_